 Will Juvederm bumps go away?

 It is common to observe swelling, bumps, or lumps where the filler was injected in the few days immediately following the Juvederm injection treatment.
 This is temporary and is likely due to the localized bruising and swelling that commonly occurs with any dermal filler injections.
 It will subside within one to two weeks post-treatment.
 To prevent these bumps, Dr. Green recommends avoiding blood thinning agents like aspirin, vitamin E, fish oil, and alcohol for one week prior to injections.
 Dr. Green also applies an ice pack immediately after the injections to stimulate vasoconstriction and minimize bruising and swelling.

-Rarely, lumps can develop if the hyaluronic acid filler was injected too superficially, if too much filler was injected, and if the filler product has migrated to another area where it aggregated.
+On rare occasions, lumps can develop if the hyaluronic acid filler was injected too superficially, too much filler was injected, or the filler product has migrated to another area where it aggregated.
 Fortunately, hyaluronic acid dermal fillers like Juvederm are dissolvable using hyaluronidase, an enzyme that breaks down hyaluronic acid.
 It is also known as Vitrase or Hylenex.
 In order to prevent these lumps, you must seek an experienced, board-certified dermatologist like Dr. Green, who is well-versed in cosmetic injections.
 If you experience bumps that do not resolve even when the swelling has subsided, contact your injector for correction.

 How often do you have to get Juvederm Vollure?